I am not an expert. And I am not an Essentials tutor. I’m just a mom.

 So, grab a highlighter and/or pencil, and let’s get started.

-Take a quick trip through your Essentials Guide
+A quick trip through your Essentials Guide

 Page numbers are for the newest 4th edition revised.
 The old 4th edition page numbers are in parentheses.

 But first: Do you need to understand all of what you’re reading before you start Essentials?
 NO!
 But reading these pages will help you to grasp what this huge, intimidating guide is all about; it will provide a context and hopefully dissolve any apprehension you’re feeling as you approach your first week of Essentials.

 Read Pages 1-25 (1-23).
 This will not only give you an overview of the Essentials program along with some great encouragement starting out, it will also provide you with a proposed plan and schedule for the English Grammar portion of Essentials (Essentials of the English Language, or EEL), and a proposed plan and schedule for the IEW writing assignment portion of Essentials.
 Would you believe the schedule I came up with using my trial-and-error method is almost exactly the same as the one already listed on the Week-at-a-Glance sheet on page 24 (22)? *sigh*

 If you read nothing else in this section, please be sure to read page 25 (23), How Essentials is Like Monopoly, which explains the three-tour approach of Essentials.
 (But, seriously, read the whole thing!)
 Note: The three-tour approach refers to three years of Essentials.

 “Thirty minutes a day of practice together on one chart and one sentence will produce great results: children who know grammar and love learning.” (page 25 (23), EEL Guide) Isn’t this what we want – not just simplicity, but also children who love learning?